 Outsiders

-Outsiders is a documentary photography project by Marc Davenant which aimed to capture a snapshot of homelessness in modern Britain over a six year period.
+Outsiders is a documentary photography project, book and touring exhibition by Marc Davenant.
+The project aimed to capture a snapshot of homelessness in modern Britain over a six year period.
 The project was done in partnership with the charity Shelter and included environmental portraiture together with personal testimony from participants.
 It was a national project covering locations in London, Manchester, Glasgow, Newcastle, Brighton, Kent, Hertfordshire and Norwich.
+The project has recently been updated with new photographs and stories from the homeless tent encampment behind the Adelphi Building on the Strand in London.

 Though the images are beautiful, shot in black and white, they are intentionally provocative, sometimes haunting, and shockingly revealing of how people in marginalised communities are treated and expected to live” Creative Boom